How to make Kombucha SCOBY from scratch using simple ingredients. Then brew kombucha at home 30 times cheaper.

 How to Make Kombucha SCOBY

-- In a quart glass jar, pour previously made tea discarding the leaves (use a mesh strainer) and 1 cup of store bought kombucha along with any brownish strands from the bottle.
+- Combine with GT’s kombucha: In a quart glass jar, pour previously made tea discarding the leaves (use a mesh strainer) and 1 cup of store bought kombucha along with any brownish strands from the bottle.

 SCOBY Disk Growth Progress

-Day 1: Looks like this with bubbles from store bought kombucha.
+- Day 1: Looks like tea with bubbles and possibly brown blob from store bought kombucha.

-Day 8: Brown strands start “eating” the sugars in tea, white strands pulling to the top and forming thin whit-ish film, more likely with bubbles.
+- Day 8: Brown strands start “eating” the sugars in tea, white strands pulling to the top and forming thin white-ish film, more likely with bubbles.

 SCOBY is ready when it is at least 1/4″ thick and white in colour – a jellyfish like mushroom you can take out of the jar and hold in your hands.